richardgaywood/paydata.org/content/sprawlrunners/quickref/combat.md

 ## Actions

 * Initiative is determined by card draw.
 Some Edges let you manipulate this.
-* On your go, you can do one or more free actions and 1x normal action.
+* On your go, you can perform a few free actions and one normal action.
+Multiple free actions can be combined only if they can reasonably be done at the same time in real life, eg. speaking a sentence and drawing a gun while dropping prone.
 * If you are shaken, you first attempt to unshake as a free action.
 * Free actions:
-	* Move up to your Pace stat
+	* Move up to your Pace stat (without penalty).
+(NB: -1 to Pace stat per Wound taken.)
+	* Run up to your Pace stat + Running die (at -2 penalty to all other actions during this turn)
 	* Speak a couple of sentences
 	* Drop prone
 	* Drop an item
 	* Ready up to two weapons or other items, as long as they are not in awkward positions eg. ankle holsters.
 * Normal actions:
-  * Running
   * Attacking
-  * Aiming
+  * Aiming (special rules apply; see SWADE pg 97)
 	* Supporting allies
 	* Testing foes
 	* Using a power